mariolukas/FabScanPi-Server/docs/software.md

 **Serial**

 In this section you can set your port.
-By default this value is not set, because the FabScanPi Server software autodetcts the correct port.
+By default this value is not set, because the FabScanPi Server software autodetects the correct port.
 Some Arduino and compatible boards differ in the port name.
 The port can be set if you are not using an Arduino UNO or compatible Board.
 In case that your Arduino is not detected and you can see an error in the /var/log/fabscanpi/fabscan.log you should add the "port" attribute to your config.

 The autoflash option is True by default, that means that the firmware is flashed automatically to the Arduino or FabScanPi HAT.
 If you want to use a custom board e.g. sanguinololu, you can set this to False and flash the Firmware manually to your board.

 ```
    "serial" : {